How BYD Plans to Take 30% of Europe's EV Market by 2027

 The strategy rests on three pillars: local manufacturing, aggressive pricing, and a rapid model offensive.
 BYD is currently constructing its first European factory in Hungary, with a second planned in Turkey.
 These facilities will allow the company to avoid EU tariffs and reduce delivery times.

 Pricing is perhaps BYD's most potent weapon.
 The Seal sedan starts at €39,990 in Germany — thousands less than comparable offerings from Volkswagen and Tesla.
-The upcoming Seagull, expected to launch in Europe in 2026, could start below €20,000.
+The upcoming Seagull, expected to launch in Europe in 2026, could start below €20,000, bringing electric mobility to a price point European legacy brands simply cannot match right now.